sagacious-solutions/angry-dolphin/README.md

 <li>Retrieves Paycheque amount from banking site and console logs it.</li>
 <li>Checks budget directory and determines the last budget file based on filename</li>
 <li>Creates a clone of the that file (to be appended), with filename for the next pay period</li>
+<li>Reads spreadsheet into new table and updates the values for next spreadsheet</li>
 </ul>